udsm-dhis2-lab/universal-machine-interfacing-adapter/README.md

 ![Login](./docs/images/login.png)

-- In app (App users)
+- In-app (App users)

 - External login
-  - External login is Supported since the app was built to link with any LIS systema and not just ETL so a user can either login with in app user credentials or external system credentials.
+  - External login is Supported since the app was built to link with any LIS and not just ETL so a user can either log in with in app user credentials or external system credentials.

 ### Settings